-Assistant Vice Provost for Global Affairs
+Associate Vice President for Global Affairs

-In 2003, the Governor of the State of Connecticut and the Connecticut General Assembly recognized him for his professional and civic contribution to the state as a first generation immigrant.
+In 2003, the Governor of the State of Connecticut and the Connecticut General Assembly recognized Rong for his professional and civic contribution to the state as a first generation immigrant.
 In the 2005-2006 academic year, he was selected and served as one of the Ford Foundation supported associates for the National Center for Public Policy and Higher Education.
-Since 2007, he has served for the National Council for Accreditation of Teacher Education (NCATE) as a member of the Board of Examiners, and has chaired accreditation visiting teams to numerous highly ranked domestic and international institutions.
+Since 2007, he has served for the National Council for Accreditation of Teacher Education (NCATE) as a member of the Board of Examiners, and has chaired accreditation visiting teams to numerous institutions.
 In 2011, he was appointed to be a member of the Board of Examiners Advisory Panel by the NCATE.
+From 2015, he has served as a Counselor for the Accreditation Council at the Council for Accreditation of Educator Preparation (CAEP).
 From 2010 to 2013, he served on the Global Diversity Committee (and chair of the committee from 2012-2013) for the American Association of Colleges for Teacher Education (AACTE).